 The importance of developing an efficient treatment method for the alkyl-halide loads present in sewage prompted us to exploit the advantages of the sol-gel process in our investigation of the electro- catalytic de-halogenation of water-soluble alkyl-halides.
 To that end, we used a heterogeneous process in which tri-chloro-acetate was the representative alkyl-halide and Cu(2,5,8,11-tetramethyl-2,5,8,11-tetraazadodecane) functioned as the active species (Fig. S-1, in the supporting information (SI)).
 Copper complexes, especially Cu(I) complexes, are used as catalysts in a variety of reactions [[38, 39]], including the Ullmann reaction [[40, 41]], the Sandmeyer reaction [[42]], the Meerwein reaction [[43]] and the de-halogenation of Cl3CO2- [[39]] in homogenous systems.
-Due to the importance of copper complexes as catalysts, these reactions have been intensively investigated [.[[20, 38, 40, 41] However, less is known about the mechanisms of their activity in heterogeneous systems.
-Mono-valent copper complexes are known as catalysts for the de-halogenation of alkyl-halides [[20, 39]].
-Therefore, it was decided to focus on the electro-catalytic de-halogenation of water-soluble alkyl-halides in a heterogeneous process that used tri-chloro-acetate as the representative alkyl-halide and Cu(2,5,8,11-tetramethyl-2,5,8,11-tetraazadodecane)2+, CuL12+, as the electro-catalyst (Fig. S-1, in SI).
+Due to the importance of copper complexes as catalysts, these reactions have been extensively investigated [.[[20, 38, 40, 41] However, less is known about the mechanisms of their activity in heterogeneous systems.
+Mono-valent copper complexes are known as catalysts for the dehalogenation of alkyl halides [[20, 39]].
+Therefore, we decided to focus on the electro-catalytic de-halogenation of water-soluble alkyl-halides in a heterogeneous process that uses tri-chloro-acetate as the representative alkyl-halide and Cu(2,5,8,11-tetramethyl-2,5,8,11-tetraazadodecane)2+, CuL12+, as the electro-catalyst (Fig. S-1, in SI).
 The structures for these compounds were reported earlier [[44]].

 Experimental